Dorm room organization can be a daunting task when you’re not even sure where to begin…

-When you go to wash the ones on your mattress, you won’t have to search anywhere to find your second set.
+When you wash the ones on your mattress, you won’t have to search anywhere to find your second set.
 A simple but effective way to maximize your space.

 This last hack requires a little bit of crafting, but it’s super easy to make.

 Organize that dorm room by keeping your makeup off the desk and somewhere you can grab it quickly by utilizing a magnetic board.

 Is that you can make it look cute!

 You can decorate a magnetic board to suit your taste and, at the same time, add a little of “you” to the dorm room.
 Its organization and decor all rolled into one.

 If you want to use it, hang something that doesn’t have metal in it, simply glue a small magnet (like these round ones) to it.

 You can get magnets for cheap at a dollar store or online.
 A dollar store may not carry small round magnets, but you can cut thinner magnets to fit the shape of the item you want to hang on the board.

 When you’re living in a dorm, you generally want to avoid causing damage to the walls, but this can be difficult when you want to hang things.

 They don’t cause damage, and they have a lot of uses.
 You can use them to hang necklaces, toothbrushes, keys, string lights, and towels, to name a few things.